 We can now express our research question formally: \begin{dfn}[Gossip stopping problem] Given a graph $G$, a gossip algorithm $\A$, and a gossip protocol $\P$, the \emph{gossip stopping problem} is to determine $E[T(\mathcal{A}, \mathcal{P}, G)]$ and $\hat{T}(\mathcal{A}, \mathcal{P}, G)$, the expected and high probability stopping times. \end{dfn}

-In this work we consider $\mathcal{A}\in \{\push,\pull,\ex\}$ and $\mathcal{P}=$ \emph{algebraic gossip}, so when these parameters and $G$ are understood from the context, we denote the expected and high probability stopping times as $E[T]$ and $\hat{T}$ respectively.
-Moreover, we usually measure the stopping time in \emph{rounds} where one round equals $n$ consecutive timeslots.
+In this work we consider $\mathcal{A}\in \{\push, \pull,\ex\}$ and $\mathcal{P}=$ \emph{algebraic gossip}, so when these parameters and $G$ are understood from the context, we denote the expected and high probability stopping times as $E[T]$ and $\hat{T}$, respectively.
+Moreover, we usually measure the stopping time in \emph{rounds} (in order to compare between the two time models) where one round equals $n$ consecutive timeslots.
 Thus, we define the expected number of rounds as $E[R] = E[T]/n$ and $\hat{R}=\hat{T}/n$ as the number of rounds by which all nodes complete the task with high probability.

-For clarity, we present our proofs for the \emph{asynchronous} time model and the $\ex$ algorithm, we extend the results to the \emph{synchronous} cases and \push and \pull in the appendix where we also put some of the more technical proofs.
+For clarity, we present our proofs for the \emph{asynchronous} time model and the $\ex$ algorithm, we extend the results to the \emph{synchronous} cases and \push and \pull in the appendix, where we also included some of the more technical proofs.

-\section{Linear Bound on a Ring via Queuing Theory}
+\section{Linear Bound on a ring via Queuing Theory}

-Before proving the main results of Theorem \ref{thm:upper_bound_any_graph} in the next section we prove in this section a bound on the specific case of a Ring network.
+Before proving the main results of Theorem \ref{thm:upper_bound_any_graph} in the next section we prove in this section a bound on the specific case of a ring network.
 This is a simpler case to prove and understand, and will be used as a basis for the proof of the general result.
-A Ring of size $n$ is a connected cycle where each node has a one left and a one right neighbor.
+A ring of size $n$ is a connected cycle where each node has one left and one right neighbor.

-\begin{theorem} For the asynchronous time model and the Ring graph of size $n$, the stopping time (measured in rounds) of algebraic gossip is linear with high probability, and in expectation i.e., $\hat{R}=\Theta(n)$ and $\text{E}\left[R\right]=\Theta(n)$. \end{theorem}
+\begin{theorem} For the asynchronous time model and the ring graph of size $n$, the stopping time (measured in rounds) of algebraic gossip is linear both in expectation and with high probability, i.e., $\text{E}\left[R\right]=\Theta(n)$ and $\hat{R}=\Theta(n)$. \end{theorem}

-\begin{proof} The idea of the proof is to reduce the problem of network coding on the Ring graph to a simple system of queues and use Jackson's theorem for open networks to bound the time it takes \emph{helpful messages} to cross the network.
+\begin{proof} The idea of the proof is to reduce the problem of network coding on the ring graph to a simple system of queues and use Jackson's theorem for open networks to bound the time it takes \emph{helpful messages} to cross the network.